cntehang/ng-config-service/README.md

 To create the NPM package, run `npm run package`.
 To publish the NPM package, run `npm run publish`.

-The `cross-var` package is used to provide cross-platform protability.
+The `cross-var` package is used to provide cross-platform portability.

 ## Versioning